 We soon made enquiries and found our way.
-The approach to the market is quite difficult, as we found out when we were on our way there. finally, we found this market.
+As a matter of fact, the approach to the market is quite difficult, as we found out when we were on our way there. finally, we found this market.
 This place is right in the heart of the Amar Colony residential area where there are lots of small row houses.
 It is a congested area with very little parking as compared to other shopping markets in Delhi.
 Even the roads are narrow.
 Two wheelers, small cars, big cars, pedestrians and dogs are all moving along the same narrow road.
 Hence, parking is an issue.

 It is by accident that we found this Delhi shopping market.
 There is no signage.
 Dusty dressing tables and cupboards were on the roadside.
 A single chair was being given the final polish at the end of the road.
 There is a chaiwala (tea stall vendor) dishing out innumerable cups of tea.